gadielrussell/verify-workitems-linked-to-pr/README.md

 # Verify Work Items are Properly Linked to PR (PowerShell) Script
-_This PowerShell script, can be added executed by a Pull Request Trigger in Azure DevOps to validate that Work Items have been properly updated and linked to a PR._
+_This PowerShell script, can be added executed by a Pull Request Trigger in Azure DevOps to validate that Work Items have been properly updated and linked to a PR.
+Information on Azure DevOps PR Triggers can be found here: https://learn.microsoft.com/en-us/azure/devops/pipelines/repos/azure-repos-git?view=azure-devops&tabs=yaml#pr-triggers_

 ## NOTES
 Check params to make sure they are accurate and provided properly during script execution.